erdogant/bnlearn/docs/source/UseCases.rst

 Compute Conditional Probability Distributions (CPDs)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At this point we have the data set in our dataframe (df), and we have the DAG based on expert knowledge.
+At this point we have the data set in our dataframe (df), and we have the **DAG** based on your expert knowledge.
 The next step is to connect your brains (DAG) to the data set.
 We can do this with the function :func:`bnlearn.bnlearn.parameter_learning.fit` which will compute the CPDs.
 See section :ref:`Parameter learning` to learn more about conditional probability distributions (CPDs) and how parameters can be learned.
 In general; it is the task to estimate the values of the CPDs in the DAG based on the input data set.
 How cool is that!

-Parameter learning on the user-defined DAG and input data set.
+Parameter learning on the expert-DAG using the input data set.

 .. code-block:: python

     # Check the current CPDs in the DAG.
-None are specified at this point so this will print empty.
     bnlearn.print_CPD(DAG)
     # [bnlearn] >No CPDs to print.
 Tip: use bnlearn.plot(DAG) to make a plot.
+    # This is correct, we dit not yet specify any CPD.

-    # Learn its parameters from data and perform the inference.
-As input we have the DAG without CPDs, the output will be a DAG with learned CPDs.
+    # Learn the parameters from data set.
+    # As input we have the DAG without CPDs.
     DAG = bnlearn.parameter_learning.fit(DAG, df, methodtype='bayes')

     # Print the CPDs
     bnlearn.print_CPD(DAG)
+    # At this point we have a DAG with the learned CPDs

 The learned Conditional Probability Distributions are depicted in the tables below.
-As an example, it can be seen that the probability of smoking (or not smoking) is similar.
-The probability that a patient does **not** smoke: P(smoke=0)=0.49 whereas the probability of a patient smoking, P(smoke=1)=0.5.
+As an example, the probability that a patient does **not** smoke is P(smoke=0)=0.49 whereas the probability of a patient smoking is P(smoke=1)=0.5.

 CPD of smoke: